FRC5190/Training/P01/Readme.md

 1. Get the latest version of Git for Windows from this [location](https://git-scm.com/download/win).
 1. Launch the installer, run through the steps accepting defaults.
-1. To test the installation, open a command prompt and type `git --version`.
+1. To test the installation, open a new command prompt and type `git --version`.
 If you see the version of Git, then you are all set.

 ## Install FRC Update Suite